csun-comp587-s20/pelican/FINALREPORT.md

 altered due to the internal workings of Pelican and the vast number of dependencies involved which constantly led to errors with running `coverage.py`.

-### Automated Testing
-Automated testing was not used for this project.

 ##### Link to Repository
 https://github.com/csun-comp587-s20/pelican/pelican/tests/test_functionality.py
 on the `master` branch of `csun-comp-587-s20` organization.

+### Automated Testing
+The initial intention outlined in my project proposal suggests the utilization of a grammar-based approach to test the linter system of Pelican.
+However, due to the convoluted nature of the program, automated testing was an unsuccessful task.

 ### Lessons Learned
 * The Pelican project was found to be slightly too complicated for me  to write tests for as